Product Owners for CRM Projects

-I’ve found that there is often a CRM executive sponsor who fulfils the requirements of being outcome-oriented, well-respected and entrusted and a delegate product owner who fulfils the requirements of being a good narrator and readily-available.
+I've found that there is often a person who fulfils the requirements of being outcome-oriented, well-respected and entrusted and a delegate or proxy product owner who fulfils the requirements of being a good narrator and readily-available.

-This combination of CRM executive sponsor and CRM product owner has worked well in several of my projects:
+This combination of product owner and proxy product owner has worked well in several of my projects:

 - Peter Cook for Keith Ison at Guy's & St Thomas' NHS Foundation Trust.
 We worked closely with Peter, a senior medical physics engineer, on a day-to-day basis and presented our progress to Keith at the end of each sprint.

 - Steve Pomush for Carrie Leonard and Bryan Smith at American Homes 4 Rent.
 Steve was the VP of IT with the tricky job of balancing competing priorities within a single backlog from a number of different departments who used a single CRM platform for different needs.
 Usually, he directed us to concentrate on Carrie's asset management requirements for a sprint or two and then back to Bryan's property management department.